AndriiKot/freeCodeCamp/__07__Align_Elements_Using_the_justify-content_Property/README.md

 There are several options for how to space the flex items along the line that is the main axis.
-One of the most commonly used is justify-content: center;, which aligns all the flex items to the center inside the flex container.
+One of the most commonly used is *justify-content: center;*, which aligns all the flex items to the center inside the flex container.
 Other options include:

-flex-start: aligns items to the start of the flex container.
+*flex-start*: aligns items to the start of the flex container.
 For a row, this pushes the items to the left of the container.
 For a column, this pushes the items to the top of the container.
-This is the default alignment if no justify-content is specified.
+This is the default alignment if no *justify*-content* is specified.
-flex-end: aligns items to the end of the flex container.
+*flex-end*: aligns items to the end of the flex container.
 For a row, this pushes the items to the right of the container.
 For a column, this pushes the items to the bottom of the container.
-space-between: aligns items to the center of the main axis, with extra space placed between the items.
+*space-between*: aligns items to the center of the main axis, with extra space placed between the items.
 The first and last items are pushed to the very edge of the flex container.
 For example,